09.03.2026

-NetEase reduces financial support to Nagoshi Studio, the developer behind Gang of Dragon
+NetEase has reduced financial support for Nagoshi Studio, the developer behind Gang of Dragon.

 Image credit: Nagoshi Studio

-In December, a teaser trailer was showcased at The Game Awards for Gang of Dragon.
+In December, The Game Awards featured a teaser for Gang of Dragon.

-Bad Brain Game Studios was closed due to an inability to find a new funding source.
-Fantastic Pixel Castle was divested, but later closed after seeking a new publisher.
+Bad Brain Game Studios was closed down after failing to attract new funding.
+Fantastic Pixel Castle was sold to elude closure, but eventually shut down within a month without securing a new publisher.

-Recently, Anchor Point Studios separated from NetEase and is reestablishing itself as an independent entity.
+Recently, Anchor Point Studios departed from NetEase to operate as an independent enterprise.

 gamesindustry.biz